niazroky/CUPPC-WEBSITE/README.md

 To run the project locally, follow these steps:

-1. Clone the repository in the local directory (local directory name is'CUPPC WEBSITE'): git clone <https://github.com/niazroky/CUPPC-WEBSITE.git>
+1. Clone the repository in the local directory (local directory name is 'CUPPC WEBSITE'): git clone <https://github.com/niazroky/CUPPC-WEBSITE.git>

 2. Set up a virtual environment (recommended):